 Earnings volatility can be used to predict earnings using financial forecasting models.
-They impact predictability, due to its relationship with the discount rate or estimated cash flows.
+They impact predictability, due to their relationship with the discount rate or estimated cash flows.
 Volatility can be due to either external economic shocks faced by the company or inaccuracies in the accounting process to determine income.
 Both factors contribute to reduced predictability of earnings.

 Earnings with low volatility show high persistence and, consequently, higher predictability.
 Earnings with high volatility imply little reliable predictability.

-Higher volatility may lead to a paucity in internal funding.
+Higher volatility may lead to a paucity of internal funding.
 This would force managers to look for external sources of funding and forego promising investment opportunities due to the higher cost of capital of external financing.
 Therefore, volatile earnings increase the probability of a lack of access to internal funds and external funds, as well as underinvestment.
 Such occurrences are called investment distortions, which are negatively related to future earnings.